 If you had a closer relationship with your boss and/or colleagues, feel free to make this section slightly more personal.
 Keep it formal, though.
-Resignation letters are not the place to write an emotional poem regarding the way the sun shines into the kitchen on Taco Tuesday.
-Although, that would make for a great goodbye card.
+Resignation letters are not the place to write an emotional poem about how the sun shines into the kitchen on Taco Tuesday.
+Although, that would make for a great goodbye email.

 Examples of ways to formally, yet politely, conclude your letter of resignation are as follows:

-- “Thank you again for all you’ve done for me over the course of my three years at Logistics Company.
+“Thank you again for all you’ve done for me over the course of my three years at Sales Company.
 I hope to retain our amicable connection.”

-- “I extend my best wishes to you and everyone at Logistics Company as you continue to have a positive impact on consumers around the world.”
+“I extend my best wishes to you and everyone at Advertising Company as you continue to impact consumers around the world positively.”

 If you had previously offered to train colleagues or new employees, now would be an okay time to restate your intentions to do so.

 This may seem obvious, but be sure to sign your name at the end.